Jeff Daniels: 1990–2008: Established actor

-2000s

 Daniels starred in the TV films The Crossing, Cheaters, and the direct-to-video release Chasing Sleep.
 At this point, in the early 2000s, he began to focus more on his theater work at The Purple Rose Theatre as well as writing, starring, and directing the films Escanaba in da Moonlight and Super Sucker.
 Daniels's next major film role would be in Clint Eastwood's Blood Work, which received mixed reviews and was a commercial failure.
 He would rebound later that year with Stephen Daldry's Academy Award-winning The Hours alongside Meryl Streep, Julianne Moore, and Nicole Kidman.
 The film was also a financial success, grossing well over $100 million.
 Gods and Generals followed in 2003, as did the action film I Witness, which co-starred James Spader.
 Daniels then starred in Imaginary Heroes and the 2004 television film adaptation of fellow Michigander and friend Mitch Albom's bestseller The Five People You Meet in Heaven.

 The year 2005 proved to be a strong year for Daniels as he garnered notice as the star of the lauded Noah Baumbach film The Squid and the Whale with Laura Linney.
 Daniels received his third Golden Globe nomination for the film, about a divorcing couple and the effect the split has on their children.
 That year Daniels also starred in the family film adaptation of Because of Winn-Dixie.
 He would round out the year with a supporting role in George Clooney's Oscar-nominated film Good Night and Good Luck, starring David Straithairn, Patricia Clarkson, Robert Downey Jr., and Frank Langella.
 In 2006, Daniels appeared in the Truman Capote biopic Infamous starring Toby Jones, Sandra Bullock, Gwyneth Paltrow, and Sigourney Weaver.
 The film was compared by critics to Bennett Miller's 2005 film Capote starring Philip Seymour Hoffman, Catherine Keener, and Chris Cooper.

+Daniels appeared in an Off-Broadway production of David Harrower's Blackbird in 2007 alongside Allison Pill, with whom he would later reunite in Aaron Sorkin's The Newsroom.
 Daniels then starred in Barry Sonnenfeld's family film RV, alongside Robin Williams, as the redneck comic foil to Williams' uptight businessman.
-He also starred in two other independent films, Mama's Boy and The Lookout, for which he was nominated for a Satellite Award.
+He also starred in two other independent films, Mama's Boy and The Lookout, for which he was nominated for a Satellite Award and Traitor (2008) with Don Cheadle.

-He then took back-to-back supporting roles in political thrillers: Traitor with Don Cheadle and State of Play with Russell Crowe and Rachel McAdams.
-Also in 2009, Daniels appeared in the indie hit Away We Go.